jashgopani/debloat-android/Readme.md

   - **How do I get complete name of an app ?**

     _You can checkout the `App Info` section of the application in your device and if you can't find the app package name there, you can install a third party app like [this](https://play.google.com/store/apps/details?id=com.csdroid.pkg&hl=en_IN)_

 ![Package App Viewer](https://lh3.googleusercontent.com/A1EeCw9BFTMDIfpKC4sHGIkaFOGixT9IBfLy4W70ruZag0sayqM6nzi791hq4ZThYYU=w1366-h667-rw "Package App Viewer")

   - **My Apps are not uninstalled, what is the reason ?
 What should I do ?**

       _Reconnect your device and re-run the script !
 Sometimes, only the updates of the System apps are uninstaled and the app is restored to its factory version; so to uninstall this version , just rerun the script._

   - **How is this different from `Disable` option on my phone ?**

       _Disabling apps does not uninstall them.
 The apps still occupy space in your internal storage !
 This script, uninstalls and completely removes the apps from your phone_

+  ---

+### **:warning:Disclaimer:** Altough this script works perfectly, the Developer is **NOT RESPONSIBLE** for any damage or misbehaviour on your device.